renaissance2005/DDS-AI-Challenge-Project/README.md

 ## 📂 Project Structure

-The project consists of four main Python files:
+The project consists of the following files.
+For user to use the program, only the files in item 3 are required:

 1. **`populatedata.ipynb`**:
    - This is run on Jupyter Notebook for testing and debugging during development.